okayyjen/mealplanner/docs/admin-ui-meals.md

 1. **Navigate to the Meal Plan Products Admin Page**
     - Open your web browser and go to GoodMealPlan
-If you're not already logged in, sign in to your account Once logged in, you'll be directed to the new page from left pane select products list.
+    - If you're not already logged in, sign in to your account
+    - Once logged in, you'll be directed to the new page from left pane select products list.

 2. **Select the Meal tab.**
-    - Click the Meal tab on the top left sidebar of the admin-ui page of the MealPlanner app, similar to the screenshot below.
+    - Click the Meal tab on the top left sidebar of the admin-ui page.

 3. **Search for a meal by its name.**
     - On the Search column of the admin page for the MealPlanner app, search for the meal by its name.

 4. **Delete the Meal**
 	- Click on the checkbox on the right side of the drop-down arrow